broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

 ### Troubleshooting WARP testing
 All pipelines must pass syntax, scientific and Smart-tests, as described in the [testing overview](https://broadinstitute.github.io/warp/docs/About_WARP/TestingPipelines).
 The WARP team will help troubleshoot testing for new contributions.

-### Next steps
+## Next steps
-To learn more about how to apply these contribution guidelines to an example small contribution, read the [Contribution Tutorial](./contribution-tutorial.md).
+To learn more about how to apply these contribution guidelines to an example small pipeline update, see the [Example Contribution](./contribution-tutorial.md).

 ## Still have questions?
 Contact us by [filing an issue](https://github.com/broadinstitute/warp/issues/new) or email [Kylee Degatano](mailto:kdegatano@broadinstitute.org).